alonbebchuk/PersuationGames/project/medium.md

 └── exp.sh                   # Training workflow
 ```

-Our data loading pipeline, defined in `bert/load_data.py` and `whisper/load_data.py`, handled the preprocessing of text and audio data respectively.
+Our data loading pipeline, defined in the `load_data.py` and `load_datasets.py` files, handled the preprocessing of text and audio data respectively.
 For the Whisper models, we implemented additional audio processing utilities to convert raw audio into the spectrograms required by the model.

 The training workflow was managed by our `exp.sh` script, which coordinated the training of all model variants with different random seeds for robust evaluation.
 This script ensured consistent experimental conditions across all models and handled the creation of performance tables for final evaluation.